Getting Started With Azure Service Bus Queues And ASP.NET Core - Part 1

 • Queues

-• Topic (we will cover this in next articles)
+• Topic (we will cover this in the next articles)

 Queues follow a First-In-First-Out (FIFO) pattern.
-Queues provide the one-way transport like the sender is going to send message in the queue and the receiver would collect messages from queue.
+Queues provide one-way transport the sender is going to send the message in the queue and the receiver collects messages from the queue.
 In queues, there is a 1:1 relationship between the sender and receiver.
 Messages are present in the queue until the receiver processes and completes the messages.

 The queue contains a secondary sub-queue, called a dead-letter queue (DLQ).
 Whenever we create a queue DLQ is automatically added in our main queue.
 When the messages are not delivered to the receiver or cannot be processed by the receiver then such messages are pushed to DLQ.